Family Gp Sheets

 disease, tuberculosis, syphilis, senility, epilepsy, etc.

-Constructed in the 1880s, the Nevada State Hospital was enumerated in
+first patient was Mary Carr.
+The Nevada State Hospital was enumerated in

 the U.S. Federal Census as part of Washington Township, Vernon County,